segmentio/segment-docs/src/api/public-api/query-language.md

 ### Definition type

-The definition type (audience or computed trait) determines whether the computation operates at the user or account level.
-For account-level audiences, you can apply addition functions, including `ANY` (to verify that all underlying users meet the defined conditions) and `ALL` (to check if any of the underlying users meet the defined conditions).
+The definition type (`USERS` or `ACCOUNTS`) determines whether the computation operates at the user or account level.
+For account-level audiences, you can apply additional functions, `ANY` (to verify that all underlying users meet the defined conditions) and `ALL` (to check if any of the underlying users meet the defined conditions).

 These functions use the association between accounts and users to determine audience membership.